AndJL/RocketChallenge/README.md

-# Rocket Challenge App built on Azure Functions with MongoDb transactions
+# Rocket Challenge App built on Azure Functions with MongoDb transactions, written in C#

 ## Endpoints
 ### baseUrl